Gas Fire Cost

 Flueless gas fires cost between £450 and £1,000.

-Flueless fires are designed for people who don’t have a chimney in their home.
+Flueless fires are designed for people who don’t have a fireplace or chimney in their home.
 It is a clean-burning device which has a catalytic converter built right into it.
 The catalytic converter cleans the air that passes through it, and removes any harmful emissions before safely releasing it into the air.

 flueless gas fire cost